Diffusion Models for Constrained Domains: Conformational modelling of polypeptide backbones under end point constraints

 \subsection{Data generation and model training}

-As a proof-of-concept for the practicality of our methods, we chose to model the conformational distribution of the cyclic peptide \textsc{c-AAGAGG} (see \cref{fig:han_and_rudolph_rep}).
-Cyclic peptides are an increasingly important drug modality with therapeutic uses ranging from antimicrobials to oncology, exhibiting circular polypeptide backbones that confer a range of desirable pharmacodynamic and pharmacokinetic properties \cite{dougherty2019understanding}.
+As a proof-of-concept for the practicality of our methods, we chose to model the conformational distribution of the cyclic peptide \textsc{c-AAGAGG}.
+Cyclic peptides are an increasingly important drug modality with therapeutic uses ranging from antimicrobials to oncology, exhibiting circular polypeptide backbones (i.e. $d_\text{anchor}=0$) that confer a range of desirable pharmacodynamic and pharmacokinetic properties \citep{dougherty2019understanding}.
 To reduce the dimensionality of the problem, we only consider the $C_\alpha$ traces (with fixed $C_\alpha$-$C_\alpha$ link distances of 3.6 \AA) instead of the full polypeptide backbone (see \cref{fig:peptide_trace}), although we note that our framework is fully applicable to both settings.

-To derive a suitable dataset, the product manifold describing the conformations of cyclic $C_\alpha$ traces of length $N=6$, i.e. $\mathbb{P}\times\mathbb{T}^3$, was constructed and used to generate $10^7$ uniform samples satisfying the anchor point distance constraint $d_\text{anchor}=0$.
-Subsequently, an estimate of the free energy $E_i$ of each sample $i$ was obtained by (1) reconstructing the full-atom peptide from each $C_\alpha$ trace using the \textsc{PULCHRA} algorithm \cite{rotkiewicz2008fast}, (2) relaxing all non-$C_\alpha$ backbone and side-chain atoms (keeping the $C_\alpha$ positions fixed), and (3) modelling the potential energy of each of the resulting conformations using the \textsc{OpenMM} suite of molecular dynamics tools \cite{eastman2017openmm}, and the \textsc{AMBER} force field \cite{hornak2006comparison}.
+To derive a suitable dataset, the product manifold $\mathbb{P}\times\mathbb{T}^3$ describing the conformations of cyclic $C_\alpha$ traces of length $N=6$ was constructed (see~\Cref{fig:cyclic_peptide,fig:convex_polytope_loop_illustration} for an illustration) and used to generate $10^7$ uniform samples satisfying the anchor point distance constraint $d_\text{anchor}=0$.
+Subsequently, an estimate of the free energy $E_i$ of each sample $i$ was obtained by (1) reconstructing the full-atom peptide from each $C_\alpha$ trace using the \textsc{PULCHRA} algorithm \citep{rotkiewicz2008fast}, (2) relaxing all non-$C_\alpha$ backbone and side-chain atoms (keeping the $C_\alpha$ positions fixed), and (3) quantifying the potential energy of each of the resulting conformations using the \textsc{OpenMM} suite of molecular dynamics tools \citep{eastman2017openmm}, and the \textsc{AMBER} force field \citep{hornak2006comparison}.
 These free energy estimates were then used to approximate the Boltzmann distribution over conformational states

-where temperature was set to $T=273.15K$ and $k_B=1.380649\cdot10^{-23} J\cdot K^{-1}$ is the Boltzmann constant.
-As the potential energy surfaces of polypeptides are known to be relatively rough \cite{krivov2004hidden}, the resulting distribution was moderately smoothened by running forward Brownian motion on both the polytope and the torus for 100 steps, using a small step size of $10^{-2}$ and the respective metrics.
-Finally, a sample of $10^6$ $C_\alpha$ traces was drawn from this distribution and used for training and evaluating our models.
+where temperature was set to $T=\SI{273.15}{\kelvin}$ and $k_B=\SI{1.380649e-23}{\joule\per\kelvin}$ is the Boltzmann constant.
+We then apply a very minor amount of smoothing to the resulting distribution by running forward Brownian motion on both the polytope and the torus for 10 steps, using a small step size of $\num{5e-3}$ and the respective metrics.
+Finally, a subsample of $10^6$ $C_\alpha$ traces was drawn from this distribution and used for training and evaluating our models.